Official Government Website

 • A Guide’s license will only be valid in the service of a licensed outfitter.

-• Guide licenses will be renewed on a biannual basis—this will not begin until mid-2024 at the earliest.
+• Guide licenses will be renewed on an annual or biennial basis—this will not go into effect until 2028.

 1. License Production